Michael A. Taylor Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective seven K/9, the worst in MLB.
+- The 7.2 strikeouts per nine innings compiled by the Nationals pitching staff ranks last in MLB.

-- The Nationals have a 4.37 team ERA that ranks 15th among all league pitching staffs.
+- The Nationals have the 15th-ranked team ERA among all MLB pitching staffs (4.30).

-- Kuhl gets the start for the Nationals, his fourth of the season.
-He is 0-1 with an 8.59 ERA and nine strikeouts in 14 2/3 innings pitched.
+- Corbin gets the start for the Nationals, his fifth of the season.
+He is 1-2 with a 6.30 ERA and 13 strikeouts in 20 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the Cleveland Guardians, when he threw 4 2/3 innings, allowing five earned runs while giving up seven hits.
+- In his last appearance on Sunday, the left-hander tossed six innings against the Cleveland Guardians, allowing two earned runs while surrendering five hits.

-- In three games this season, the 30-year-old has an ERA of 8.59, with 5.5 strikeouts per nine innings.
-Opponents are hitting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.